Join the Program

 The Laying the Foundation stage of Internal Alchemy can be understood through the metaphor of cooking:

-- The lower Dantian is the cauldron, the stable vessel where transformation occurs.
+• The lower Dantian is the cauldron, the stable vessel where transformation occurs.

-- The ingredients are the different types of Jing, the essential substances of the body that must be gathered and prepared.
+• The ingredients are the different types of Jing, the essential substances of the body that must be gathered and prepared.

-- The fire is the Qi, breath, circulation, and heat of the body, which must be built, but not overheated.
+• The fire is the Qi, breath, circulation, and heat of the body—which must be built, but not overheated.

-For Internal Alchemy to begin, the Jing and Qi must be developed and settled into the Lower Dantian.
+For Internal Alchemy to begin, Jing and Qi must be developed and settled into the Lower Dantian.
 Without that, there is nothing to transform and no means to transform it.

 Understanding what is needed and having access to the guidance that makes it possible are two different things.

 The gap between what Internal Alchemy promises and what most practitioners experience is real.
-It has roots in how the tradition was transmitted, and it cannot be closed through more study or practice alone.
+It has roots in how the tradition was transmitted, and it cannot be closed through study or practice alone.

-Stuart learned Internal Alchemy the way it was intended to be taught, through direct instruction and guidance, with books for reference.
+Stuart learned Internal Alchemy the way it was intended to be taught, through direct instruction and guidance, with books used for reference.

-Starting in 2019, Stuart realized he could use the internet to transmit these teachings much more broadly than to just the handful of students normally taught by a teacher in a lineage—and at the same time, to teach with the same thoroughness and depth of the teacher-student tradition.
+Starting in 2019, Stuart realized he could use the internet to transmit these teachings much more broadly than to the handful of students normally taught by a teacher in a lineage—and at the same time, to teach with the same thoroughness and depth of the teacher-student tradition.

-Stuart wanted the essence of Taoism—Internal Alchemy—to live on and bring illumination to the West.
+Stuart wanted the essence of Taoism, Internal Alchemy, to live on and bring illumination to the West.

-He saw that the foundational stage, what he had learned from his teachers and practiced himself, was absent from most contemporary Internal Alchemy instruction and obscured in the classical texts.
-Stuart wanted to fill that gap—so that modern cultivators could lay the foundation and experience Internal Alchemy as it was meant to be practiced.
+He saw that the foundational stage he had learned from his teachers and practiced himself, was absent from most contemporary Internal Alchemy instruction and obscured in the classical texts.

 So he created a program:

-Monthly Live Sessions
+Monthly Live Classes

-In these classes, he breaks down practices, refines methods, and helps students move from learning to integration.
-He also draws on Stuart's unpublished and lesser known material when appropriate.
+Patrick Gross—Stuart’s Da Shi Xiong (Chief Disciple) and student of over thirty years—will teach a monthly live group session.
+In these classes, he will break down practices, refine methods, and help students move from learning to integration.
+He will also draw on Stuart's unpublished and lesser-known material to deepen understanding of the teachings.

 Weekly Practice